phpextra/sorter/README.md

 ```

-**sortBy($accessor, $order, $comparator)** takes three arguments:

-**$accessor** - that can be either a string or a closure that will extract value from an object.
-If it's string strategy will try to access it like an array if possible, otherwise it will check if there is a public property with given name.

-**$order** - int value; both (-1, 1) are available as constants in SorterInterface.

-**ComparatorInterface $comparator** - comparator that will be used exclusively for that field.

 ###Customizing

 You can create your own strategies for more complicated data sets.
-Provided ObjectSortStrategy should cover most of your needs, and if it does not, try using your own Comparators.
+Provided `ComplexSortStrategy` should cover most of your needs, and if it does not, try using your own comparators.
-You can replace default Comparators for a whole Strategy or define your own only for specific properties:
+You can replace default comparators for a whole strategy or define your own only for specific properties:

 ```php